 Geary Boulevard Improvement Project

-The project schedule will be finalized after project approvals anticipated in mid-2022, but is expected to include:
+The project schedule will be finalized after project approvals anticipated in later 2022, but is expected to include:

-Quick-Build installation of additional transit lanes, bus stop changes, and safety improvements in 2022
+Quick-Build installation of additional transit lanes, bus stop changes, and safety improvements in early 2023

 ~2 years to complete detailed design